ryanhaigh/intech/README.md

 **dhcpinfo.bat:** queries the servers for information on dhcp scopes and leases

 **dhcpinfo-nopsexec.bat** queries the servers for information on dhcp scopes and leases but does not require psexec

+**disable-user.ps1:** disable an active directory user and grant access to their exchange mailbox

 **handle.bat:** uses sysinternals handle.exe to monitor and log which application has a handle on an open file